0mega24/personal-site-content/About.md

 ## Building Connections

 Opportunities are found in the every day of life, too, like becoming part of a historical academic fraternity at RIT.
-The Computer Science House has a xxx year history with alumni all over the world.
+The Computer Science House has a going on 50 year history with alumni all over the world.
 The connections and friendships with others in the tech world gives perspectives and food for thought.
 CSH creates learning opportunities, teaching opportunities, and memories.
 It's given me the chance to camp at Brandreth Park, dine on top of the City of Rochester, and develop lasting friendships?